Osinbajo orders PENCOM, ICPC, CCB appointees to resume — Nigeria Today

 Others are Danjuma Sado-Acting Member, Ubolo I. Okpanachi-Acting Member, Ken Madaki Alkali-Acting Member, Prof. S. F. Ogundare-Acting Member, Hon.
 Ganiyu Hamzat-Acting Member, Saad A. Abubakar-Acting Member and Dr. Vincent Nwanli-Acting Member

-The post Osinbajo orders PENCOM, ICPC, CCB appointees to resume appeared first on BusinessDay : News you can trust.
+The post Osinbajo orders PENCOM, ICPC, CCB appointees to resume appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share